Theoretical Foundations of Conformal Prediction: Calibration: definition and methods

 where we choose the function class as $\cH = \cH_{\textnormal{bin}}$, the set of functions that are constant within each bin $B_k$.
 This has the advantage that as the number of bins grows, the function class $\cH_{\textnormal{bin}}$ is larger and more flexible.
-However, with a large number of bins, more data to is required to fit the function precisely.
+However, with a large number of bins, more data is required to fit the function precisely.

 \paragraph{Isotonic regression.} Next, we consider isotonic regression, an alternative approach that avoids the need to specify bins, and is more commonly used than binning.
 Here, we restrict the post-hoc calibration function to lie in $\cH=\cH_{\textnormal{iso}}$, the set of all nondecreasing functions.
 Restricting $h$ to be nondecreasing is often natural, since the initial function $f$ is assumed to be a model where larger outputs correspond to higher confidence that $Y=1$.
 We then fit $\hat h$ by minimizing the squared error on the calibration data as in~\eqref{eq:calibration_se_minimizer}.
 While this approach avoids the specification of bins, it can only produce nondecreasing $h$.
 As such, it is neither more nor less general than binning.
-However, it requires less calibration data to achieve a stable fit, and it is more commonly used than binning.